TelosLabs/rails-world/README.md

 - `splashscreen_icon.png` used as the splash screen icon for PWA loading screens
 - `/public/pwa_home_screen_icon.png` used as the icon for PWA notifications

+### App Notifications

+Session reminder notifications (web-push and email) are defaulted to 10 minutes before the session begins.
+You can customize this time by updating the `REMINDER_TIME_BEFORE_EVENT` constant in `app/jobs/session_reminder_job.rb`.

 ## Linting & Formatting

 #### Ruby